 - A pawn can not move straight and get promoted because the black’s knight is blocking.

-Thus, in this kind of case a pawn can’t move diagonally.
-Another thing you have to note that if your king is in check then you can’t make any move unless making that move helps the king to get out of check.
+Thus, in this kind of case, a pawn can’t move diagonally.
+Another thing you have to note is that if your king is in check then you can’t make any move unless making that move helps the king to get out of check.

 Example-2: When You Can Move The Pawn Diagonally And Promote